MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/New-MgBetaTeamworkWorkforceIntegration.md

 # New-MgBetaTeamworkWorkforceIntegration

 ## SYNOPSIS
-Create new navigation property to workforceIntegrations for teamwork
+Create a new workforceIntegration object.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgTeamworkWorkforceIntegration](/powershell/module/Microsoft.Graph.Teams/New-MgTeamworkWorkforceIntegration?view=graph-powershell-1.0)

 ## SYNTAX